jyjoshi/k8s_system_design/README.md

 Note: While applying kubernetes configuration, ensure that the rabbit service is setup before the others.
 Also ensure that minikube tunnel is on.

+## Usage

+How to use the service:
+Once deployed, you can use curl for sanity check of the services using the endpoints accessible to the client.

+Endpoints to interact with the service

+- login -> Need to provide username: password for authorization.
+Returns the jwt
+- upload -> Need to provide a video to be converted to mp3 and the jwt token for authentication.
+- download -> Need to provide the mp3_id, jwt.
+Returns the converted mp3.
+Also need to specify the file path to download to for curl.

 ## Authors

 - Jay Joshi